brianhouse/sound_art/lectures/06_synthesis.md

 ## Oscillators

-All synthesis starts with oscillators. `osc~` is a perfect sine wave.
+All synthesis starts with oscillators. `osc~` is a perfect sine wave that oscillates between -1 and 1.
 However, there are other shapes that we can use.
 For example, replace `osc~` with `saw~`, `sqr~`, or `tri~` in your patch and play with the results (these are also externals we installed—look inside those files to see how they are made).

 ## Additive Synthesis